Free Church Budgeting Template and Guide

 budgeting-in-education.jpgWhether you’re planning for your business, family or church, budgeting is an important part of the process.
 Everything costs money, so it’s vital to ensure you have enough money to cover everything you want to do that year.

 Financial management is incredibly important in churches.
 This has never been more important due to the growing scrutiny around how money is spent.
-So, what is the purpose of a church budget?
+So, what is the purpose of a well-made church budget?

 What’s the Purpose of a Church Budget?